Comics in the Classroom

 by Katie Monnin

 Katie Monnin blogs at Teaching Graphic Novels and is an expert on graphic novels in the classroom.
 She also wrote Teaching Graphic Novels but Teaching Early Reader Comics and Graphic Novels is her newest book.
 I’ve not seen either of her books but would buy them in a second because she’s very respected in the industry.

-HOW TO Get Graphic Novels into the Classroom
+HOW TO Get Comics / Graphic Novels into the Classroom

 Good Advice from Maureen Bakis

 High School English teacher and author of the above mentioned book, The Graphic Novel Classroom, Maureen Bakis, created and teaches a grade 12 English course called The Graphic Novel.
 To convince the parents in her school community that the books weren’t flimsy superhero books, she referenced articles from the American Library Association website about the number of graphic novels being devoured by readers of all ages and all abilities.
 She showed them the list of titles to be read, and explained that the title’s topics included the Holocaust, Global issues, and social justice.
 Not only that, she argued that her students were not reading the classics because they weren’t relevant and as a result, these students weren’t practicing important skills they’d need for college and beyond.